 What’s the Difference between a Verdict, Award or Settlement?0

-You’ll usually see personal injury lawyers post million-dollar verdicts, awards and settlements on their website.
+You’ll usually see personal injury lawyers post million-dollar verdicts, awards, and settlements on their website.
 Many lawyers display badges on their websites like the Million Dollar Trial Lawyers Award™ or the Multi Million Dollar Trial Lawyers™ Award.
-But what does this really mean and what is the difference?
+But what does the Million-Dollar Trial Lawyers logo badge mean and what’s the difference between a verdict, award, or settlement?

 What is a Verdict?